NIVeriStandAdd-Ons/GE-Reflective-Memory-Custom-Device-multiple-DMA-transfer/README.md

 ### Quality, Limitations ###

-The IP was developed for one specific customer and was deployed successfully.
+The IP has been updated for one specific customer and was deployed successfully.

 ### License ###